 Data Source

 We obtained data from the patient's immunization record books maintained at the National Rabies Prevention and Control Center (NRPCC) of the Infectious Disease Hospital (IDH) in Dhaka, Bangladesh, from January 2011 through December 2022.
 NRPCC is the main referral center for animal bites and rabies patients in Bangladesh, and the majority of the animal bite cases from throughout the country come here for free vaccination and treatment.
-There is another center similar to the IDH located in the southern city of Chittagong, namely the Bangladesh Institute of Tropical and Infectious Diseases (BITID) which is the secondary referral centre for rabies after NRPCC.
+There is another center similar to the IDH located in the southern city of Chittagong, namely the Bangladesh Institute of Tropical and Infectious Diseases (BITID) which is the secondary referral center for rabies after NRPCC.
 In addition to the NRPCC and BITID, there are 66 public District Rabies Prevention and Control Centers (DRPCCs) with at least one center in each of the 64 districts that offer a free anti-rabies vaccine (ARV) and treatment to dog bite victims.
 For data regarding MDV, we used the MDV database of the CDC, Bangladesh's Directorate General of Health Services (DGHS) from November 2011 through December 2022.
-The database includes data of all estimated and vaccinated dogs, human to dog ratio, and vaccination coverage in all 64 districts of Bangladesh.
+The database includes data on all estimated and vaccinated dogs, human-to-dog ratio, and vaccination coverage in all 64 districts of Bangladesh.

 Human Rabies Surveillance

 The Directorate General of Health Services has a central core committee to oversee the surveillance activities.
-This committee is led by the Director Disease Control and Line Director, Communicable Disease Control (CDC), as well as additional personnel like the Deputy Director, Deputy Program Manager, and Surveillance Medical Officer.
+This committee is led by the Director of Disease Control and Line Director, Communicable Disease Control (CDC), as well as additional personnel like the Deputy Director, Deputy Program Manager, and Surveillance Medical Officer.
 The Upazila (sub-district) Rapid Response Team (URRT), comprised of medical professionals, health assistants, and other health personnel, has been investigating reports of patients who have had contact with animals (typically bites or scratches) immediately while the start of the human rabies surveillance program.
-The CDC and NRPCC's central rabies teams and the intermediate-level (Civil Surgeon) rabies teams have received information and aggregate statistics on a regular basis from the local level.
+The CDC and NRPCC's central rabies teams and the intermediate-level (Civil Surgeon) rabies teams have received information and aggregate statistics regularly from the local level.

 MDV